Loading article

 Requires in-person assessment:

-The key principle: if your asthma is stable and your current treatment is working, a telehealth doctor can prescribe your existing medications.
-If things have changed - worse control, more frequent reliever use, new symptoms - an in-person review is the safer choice.
+The key principle: if your asthma is stable and your current treatment is working, telehealth may be suitable for routine review.
+If things have changed, worse control, more frequent reliever use, new symptoms, or recent attacks, an in-person review is the safer choice.

 Reliever inhalers are used for immediate symptom relief.
 They work by relaxing the muscles around the airways, opening them quickly during an episode of wheeze, chest tightness, or breathlessness.